cpychan/recipes-etl/README.md

 1. Place your recipes.json file in a directory named recipes-etl at the same location as the script.
 2. Open your terminal or command prompt.
 3. Navigate to the directory containing the script.
-4. Run the script using Python:  code.py
+4. Run the script using the Python file:  code.py

 ## Understanding the Code